-This November, make your voice heard.
-ATL UTD is teaming up with Rock the Vote to ensure our 17s have all the knowledge and tools to show up at the polls on Election Day.
+This January, make your voice heard.
+ATL UTD is teaming up with Rock the Vote to ensure our 17s have all the knowledge and tools to show up at the polls for the Georgia State Runoff.

 Click here to check your registration status then follow this step-by-step guide to confirm your status and check your polling locations.

 Complete the information fields for the “MVP Login:” section on the right of the page.